 Frank Alabiso, PhD is a licensed psychologist with over 30 years of clinical experience.
 His practice is directed to individuals requiring long term and reconstructive psychotherapy.
 He is a Fellow of the American Orthopsychiatric Association and is certified by the American Board of Psychological Specialties.

-Adam Keller Ashton, M.D. has been a Clinical Professor of Psychiatry with the Jacobs School of Medicine and Biomedical Sciences in Buffalo, NY, is distinguished fellow of the American Psychiatric Association along with working in full-time private practice with Suburban Psychiatric Associates.
+Adam Keller Ashton, M.D., M.S., DFAPA has served as Clinical Professor of Psychiatry with the Jacobs School of Medicine and Biomedical Sciences, is a distinguished life fellow of the American Psychiatric Association along with working in full-time private practice as a partner with Suburban Psychiatric Associates.
 He has over 100 published book chapters, abstracts, posters and articles and has written extensively for psychiatric journals on treatment-induced sexual dysfunction.
-He is certified by both the National Football League and Major League Baseball an ADHD evaluator.
-He has lectured widely, having given over 2000 presentations and has been an invited guest lecturer at numerous national symposia.
-He has spoken on behalf of 37 pharmaceutical and medical education companies in addition to the American Psychiatric Association.
-He also was awarded the 2007 State University of New York at Buffalo Department of Psychiatry teaching award for outstanding contributions to medical student education.
+He is certified by both the National Football League and Major League Baseball as an ADHD evaluator.
+He has lectured widely, having given over 2400 presentations and has been an invited guest lecturer at numerous national symposia.
+He has spoken on behalf of over 40 pharmaceutical and medical education companies in addition to the American Psychiatric Association.
+Dr. Ashton also was awarded the 2007 State University of New York at Buffalo Department of Psychiatry teaching award for outstanding contributions to medical student education.
+He has been named to America’s Top Doctors 18 times.

 Meredith S. Baker, LCSW-R is a licensed clinical social worker who specializes in treating individuals, couples, families, and adolescents.
 She attended Binghamton University for her bachelors in psychology, and the University at Buffalo for her masters in social work.
 She has worked in the field since 1998 in various settings including; mental health clinics, hospitals, schools, private practice, and employee assistance programs.
 Meredith specializes in treating couples including pre-martial, marital, gay/lesbian couples, and infidelity.
 She works with adolescents ages 12 and above.
 She has also specialized with survivors of childhood sexual abuse and the treatment of traumatic brain injury patients.
 In recent years, Meredith has focused on treating parents of children on the autism spectrum and other related developmental disabilities.
 Additionally, Meredith has received training in autism evaluations for adults.
 She currently will administer the Autism Diagnostic Interview for the ages of 18 years and above.
 Meredith has daytime office appointments in the Hamburg location.